Precognitive dreams are dreams that appear to predict the future through a sixth sense.

 Mary has a dream that she is pregnant and three weeks later discovers that she is pregnant in real life.
-This is not really a psychic dream because Mary had access to plenty of subconscious insight: her body gave her subtle signals, and she knew she had been trying to conceive.
+This is not really a psychic dream because Mary had access to plenty of unconscious insight: her body gave her subtle signals, and she knew she had been trying to conceive.

-Indeed, to be deemed a truly precognitive dream with paranormal roots, we need to access unpredictable information about the future.
+Indeed, to have a truly precognitive dream with paranormal roots, we'd need to access unpredictable information about the future.
 And that is one reason why precognition is hard to prove.

 When the Titanic sunk in 1912, hundreds of people came forward with reports of psychic dreams about the demise of the great ship.
 Amazingly, it was possible to validate at least 19 of them, including one date-stamped letter.

-In turn, those dreams support multiple dream themes, such as sinking ships or airplane crashes.
+In turn, those dreams support multiple dream themes - such as sinking ships or airplane crashes.
 It is therefore highly likely that many thousands of people will dream about a sinking ship on any given night.

-And let's not forget the element of subconscious insight.
+And let's not forget the element of unconscious insight.
 The Titanic was the world's largest ship on its maiden voyage, and was in the headlines even before the tragedy struck.
-What's more, the media had fatefully called her unsinkable.
+What's more, the media had fatefully called her "unsinkable".

 How often have you dreamed about your own death?
 You could say that this is an unlikely event, made even more unlikely if you then go and die soon after.
 This is exactly what happened to Abraham Lincoln.

 In the dream, he asked someone who was in the casket and they replied, "the president of the United States".
 He told his wife about the dream but neither of them took it to heart - for on the night of his assassination he gave his bodyguard the night off.

 One night Mark had a dream about his brother's corpse lying in a metal coffin in his sister's living room.
 It rested on two chairs, with a bouquet and a single crimson flower in the center.
 He told his sister about his dream.

 Weeks later, his brother was killed in a massive explosion on a riverboat.
 Many others died and were buried in wooden coffins.
 But one onlooker felt such pity for young Henry that she raised the money for an expensive metal coffin.
-At the funeral, saw the coffin as it was in his dream.
+At the funeral, he saw the coffin as it was in his dream.
 As he stood over Henry's casket, a woman placed a bouquet with a single red rose in the middle.

 At face value, these are both compelling cases of precognitive dreaming.
 But mathematics could still reduce these events to mere coincidence.